s-casci/tinyzero/README.md

 ## Add a model

-To add a new model, you can follow the existing example in `models.py`.
+To add a new model, you can follow the existing examples in `models.py`.

 The model you add should implement the following methods:
 - `__call__`: takes as input an observation and returns a value and a policy